Stay Informed!

 Generously funded by St. George Royal Canadian Legion

 This summer, I will be investigating therapeutic vulnerabilities in glioblastoma, an aggressive and treatment-resistant brain tumour with limited effective treatment options and a poor prognosis.
-My work will take place in Dr. Sheila Singh’s Lab, where we explore innovative strategies to address unmet neuro-oncology needs.
+My work will take place in Dr. Sheila Singh’s Lab, where we explore innovative strategies to address unmet needs in neuro-oncology.

 This research holds personal significance for me, having witnessed the impact of a brain cancer diagnosis firsthand with my mother.
 That experience continues to shape my dedication to patient-centred science and reinforces my aspiration to pursue a career as a clinician-scientist.

-Through this studentship, I am able to contribute to a research environment that prioritizes innovation, collaboration, and clinical relevance.
-It provides a foundation to refine my experimental and analytical skills in ways that can translate to real-world impact.
+Through this studentship, I can contribute to a research environment that prioritizes innovation, collaboration, and clinical relevance.
+It provides a foundation for refining my experimental and analytical skills in ways that translate into real-world impact.

 Midpoint Report – October 2025